Isothermal Fragmentation: Is there a low-mass cut-off?: Simulations

 \section{Simulations}

 For our simulation we use the GIZMO code (\citealt{Hopkins2015_GIZMO})\footnote{\url{http://www.tapir.caltech.edu/~phopkins/Site/GIZMO.html}}, with the mesh-free Godunov ``MFM'' method for hydrodynamics \citep{Hopkins2015_GIZMO}.
 Note that we get similar results with other numerical schemes (e.g. SPH), see Appendix \ref{sec:numerics_test}.
 Self-gravity is included with fully-adaptive force and hydrodynamic resolution - no minimum force length is enforced.
 Since we are simulating an isothermal system with only self-gravity, the problem is scale-free and we can work in code units of $L=2$, $c_s=1$, $G=1$, where $L$ is the initial size of the box, $c_s$ is the sound speed of the gas and $G$ is the gravitational constant.
 We start by performing an isothermal driven turbulent box simulation without self-gravity \citep[e.g.][]{schmidt_supersonic_sim,Federrath_sim_compare,Price_2010_turbulent_box} in which the driving force is realized as an Orstein-Uhlenbeck process following \citet{bauerspringel2012}, and consists of a natural mix of compressive and solenoidal modes ($E_{\rm solenoidal}=2 E_{\rm compressive}$).
 After several crossing times the root-mean-square Mach number saturates to $\mach \sim 1$, and $\tilde{\rho}$ and $\tilde{\vvector}$ are extracted from the simulation to construct the initial conditions of the simulation with self-gravity.
-These are then rescaled in the following way: \begin{itemize} \item Velocities are rescaled so that $\langle||\tilde{\vvector}||^2\rangle=3\mach^2$. \item The average density $\langle \rho \rangle$ is rescaled to satisfy Eq. \ref{eq:virial}. \item The relative density fluctuations are rescaled to satisfy $\langle|\ln\tilde{\rho}|^2\rangle=\ln\left(1+b^2\mach^2\right)$ \citep[see][]{Federrath_turbulence_compressive_PDF}, where $b=1/2$ is the ratio of compressive and solenoidal driving in our initial condition.
+These are then rescaled in the following way (using $\alpha$ and $\mach$, the two parameters of isothermal turbulence): \begin{itemize} \item Velocities are rescaled so that $\langle||\tilde{\vvector}||^2\rangle=3\mach^2$. \item The average density $\langle \rho \rangle$ is rescaled to satisfy Eq. \ref{eq:virial} for the specified $\alpha$ virial parameter. \item The relative density fluctuations are rescaled to satisfy $\langle|\ln\tilde{\rho}|^2\rangle=\ln\left(1+b^2\mach^2\right)$ \citep[see][]{Federrath_turbulence_compressive_PDF}, where $b=1/2$ is the ratio of compressive and solenoidal driving in our initial condition.
 Effectively this means $\rho=f\left(1-\frac{\langle\rho_{\rm old}\rangle}{\rho_{\rm old}}\right)\langle\rho\rangle+\langle\rho\rangle$, where $\langle\rho\rangle$ is set in the previous step and $f$ is the appropriate scaling factor. \end{itemize} Note that in these initial conditions the density and velocity fields are not fully self-consistent.
 In Appendix \ref{sec:driving} we show that using proper turbulent initialization\footnote{By proper turbulent initialization we mean applying turbulent driving to the system without gravity until statistical equilibrium is reached, then \myquote{turning on} gravity.} does not affect our results.
-We also show that our results are insensitive to our choice of decaying or driven turbulence during collapse.
+We also show that our results are insensitive to our choice of decaying or driven turbulence during collapse as well as the compressive/solenoidal fraction of the driving\footnote{Note that the insensitivity of the mass function to the initial turbulent fluctuations (in isothermal systems) has already been shown by \cite{Girichidis_2011_isoT_sim}}.